concourse/github-release-resource/README.md

   will be detected and published.
 Note that releases must have semver compliant tags to be detected, even if they're drafts.

+* `tag_name_regex`: *Optional.* You may only want to detect/ use releases that match specifc tag names.
+When this is used it will only detect releases that match the defined regular expression.

 ### Example

 ``` yaml